Anonymous emergency story: general lessons

 In a common scenario, a traveler arrived without organized documents and gave different answers to similar questions.
 The lack of consistency led to a long delay.

 In another scenario, a traveler had a simple document pack and a short summary of purpose and lodging.
-The conversation stayed brief and calm.
+The conversation stayed brief and clear.

 These are general patterns, not predictions.
 The emergency page explains what real time support can look like.